aaron3993/tinyapp/README.md

 # TinyApp Project

-This project is a multi-page application that allows users to register/login with authentication, add URLs such as https://www.facebook.com/ and shorten them.
+This project is a multi-page application that allows users to register/login with authentication, add URLs such as https://www.facebook.com/ and shorten them so they can easily be shared.
 Users can only see and edit or delete their own URLs.

 ## Final Product